ESG for Procurement Professionals: Driving Sustainable Supply Chain Value

 MODULE 3: Mastering Scope 3 Emissions

-Mapping Value Chain Emissions & Setting Science-Based Targets (SBTi)
+Mapping Value Chain Emissions and Setting Science-Based Targets (SBTi)

 1. Module Overview